 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:20 am and the next high tide will be at 1:10 pm.
-The first low tide was at 7:00 am and the next low tide will be at 7:00 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 4:00 am and the next low tide at 4:40 pm.
+The first high tide will be at 10:20 am and the next high tide at 10:40 pm.

-The lunar phase is a First Quarter Moon.
-Today we have 12 hours and 59 minutes of sun.
-The solar transit is at 12:46 pm and the length of time the moon will be visible will be 11 hours and 35 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 11 hours and 28 minutes of sun.
+The solar transit will be at 12:59 pm and the length of time the moon will be visible will be 12 hours and 30 minutes.

-The tidal coefficient today is 55 (average). to end the day with a tidal coefficient of 56.
-The tide heights today are 5.6 m, 1.6 m, 4.5 m and 2.2 m.
+The tidal coefficient today is 63 (average).
+At noon the tidal coefficient drops to 60 to end the day with a tidal coefficient of 57.
+The tide heights today are 1.1 m, 5.7 m, 1.2 m and 4.9 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Turtle Point which is of 7.1 m and a minimum height of -0.5 m.

-The solunar fishing calendar in Turtle Point tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Turtle Point tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: